pangwa/write-yourself-a-scheme-doc/docs/1_1_testing.md

     5 + 1 |> should equal 6
 ```

 Here we opened two modules for testing `NUnit.Framework` and `FsUnit`.
-We declared a testing method whose name is `test hello` and it add one assertion that 5 + 1 should equal to 6.
-We use the `[<Test>]` annotation to mark this method is a unit test method.
+We declared a testing method whose name is `test hello` and it adds one assertion that 5 + 1 should be equal to 6.
+We use the `[<Test>]` annotation to mark this method as a unit test method.

-You can test it using command:
+You can test it using the command:
 ```bash
 dotnet test
 ```

-You should get a report contains passed and failed tests likes below:
+You should get a report contains passed and failed tests like below:
 ```
 Passed! - Failed:     0, Passed:     1, Skipped:     0, Total:     1, Duration: 13 ms- /Users/pangwa/fun/hello-world/bin/Debug/net5.0/hello-world.dll (net5.0)
 ```

-You may found that we named the function name as `test hello` which contains whitespaces!
-In F#, names can include spaces and the must be quoted using double `` ` ``.  and for functions which takes no argumetns, we need add an explict `()` after its name to distinguish it with values.
+You may notice that we named the function name as `test hello` which contains whitespaces!
+In F#, names can include spaces and the must be quoted using double `` ` ``.
+For functions which take no arguments, we need to add an explict `()` after their name to distinguish it from values.

 We also used the `|>` operator which is the 'pipe' operator that feeds the result of the left expression to the function at the right side. so `5 + 1 |> should equal 6` equals to `should equal 6 (5 + 1)`.